GDGVienna/zeppelin/call.md

 We will offer free speaker **coaching** for those who are interested.

-Please send in your proposal until _31 December 2018_.
+Please send in your proposal until _29 January 2019_.
 All proposals will be carefully reviewed by the Women Techmakers team and you will be soon updated about the status of your submission.

 We are here for you!